BikashHalderNew/Bgtplayer/README.md

 ## Deploy
 🌷 You can Deploy Easily Fork repo and Give Start 🌷

-## 🥀 Bot Deploy On Workflow / (KAALI LINUX)
+## ⚠️ Bot Deploy On Workflow
- At 1st Import This Repo Then Input All Value In Internal File || Then Proceed Kaali Linux Value Or Ect.
+Temparory disabled the deployment on github workflow we don't want you get banned from this source.

 ## 🥀 Kaali Linux Tutorial